UFC 270 Francis Ngannou vs Ciryl Gane: Start time, how to watch or stream online

-The good news: Its first PPV card of the year features Francis Ngannou vs. Ciryl Gane for the heavyweight title.
-An incredible fight that's a real, proper 50/50 pick em.
-It also features a flyweight title fight in the co-main between Brandon Moreno and Deiveson Figueiredo.
-This will be their third contest and the previous two were both barn burners.
+UFC 270 takes place today and it's a huge one.
+Featuring Francis Ngannou vs. Ciryl Gane for the heavyweight title, it also plays host to a flyweight title fight in the co-main between Brandon Moreno and Deiveson Figueiredo.
+This will be the third contest between the two.
+The previous two were both barn burners, so expect greatness.

-The bad news: PPVs now cost more.
-The UFC decided yet another price increase was a good idea, bumping the price up another $5.
-Not great.

 My personal prediction: I see Gane getting knocked out.
 In their first fight, Stipe Miocic was able to control and tire Ngannou out by wrestling him.
 That's not part of Gane's skillset.
 He essentially has to run the gauntlet and not get hit for two rounds against the most dangerous puncher in UFC history.
 Considering how great Ngannou's timing has been against technically superior strikers in the past, I expect Gane to get hit hard early.
 That said, Gane did outclass probably the second biggest puncher in the division in Derrick Lewis.